Skip to Main Content

 Community Research

-This page of the guide provides an example of two communities to illustrate types of information used to research the local community history of Tahlequah, Oklahoma and Northeastern State University (NSU) community.
+This page of the guide provides an example using two communities, Tahlequah, Oklahoma, and Northeastern State University (NSU) to illustrate the types of information used to research local community history.

 When searching your chosen community locale, consider the following: